-•send is the data to send (an integer to send, or a buffer object).

-•recv is a mutable buffer which will be filled with received bytes.
+- •send is the data to send (an integer to send, or a buffer object). - •recv is a mutable buffer which will be filled with received bytes.
 It can be the same as send, or omitted.
-If omitted, a new buffer will be created.
+If omitted, a new buffer will be created. - •timeout is the timeout in milliseconds to wait for the receive.